 The Dragon Ball FighterZ Tutorial Doesn't Suck Anymore (Part 3)

 Dragon Ball FighterZ is probably the single game I’ve played the most over the past three years.
 While there have certainly been fighting games in the past with which I’ve become obsessed, but never quite for this length of time.
-I’ve been with it since the games initial release, as both a fighting game fan and a closet fan of Dragon Ball Z. I’ve seen the “vanilla” version and the various tier lists of characters transform into what it currently is now.
-While there were some changes made by developers over the past few years with which I’ve disagreed, I can say that I think the game is in it’s best state thus far.
-Hopefully, if the next Guilty Gear comes out with quality netcode and the developers at Arc System Works can provide some insight into their team, we’ll get a new version of the game that actually works online.
+I’ve been with it since the game’s initial release, as both a fighting game fan and a closet fan of Dragon Ball Z. I’ve seen the “vanilla” version and the various tier lists of characters transform into what it currently is.
+While there were some changes made by developers over the past few years with which I’ve disagreed, I can say that I think the game is in its best state thus far.
+Hopefully, if the next Guilty Gear comes out with quality net code and the developers at Arc System Works can provide some insight into their team, we’ll get a new version of the game that actually works online.
 It’s a tall order of a request, but that’s all I would want, at this point in time, to make it the perfect fighting game for me.

 However, all that being said, let’s get to the real point of the article.
 I’m familiar with fighting games.
-I’m probably more familiar than most people, since it is a niche within the video game industry.
+I’m probably more familiar than most people since it is a niche within the video game industry.
 Nonetheless, I had to go to the internet and watch professionals play this game when it first came out to learn all the different fundamentals and mechanics that the game didn’t bother to share with me.
 I’ve been critical of the game’s tutorial system in the past and voiced my opinions about how the game would not share certain fundamental knowledge with its basic new players and more advanced players (see the links at the end); it seemed to leave even the most familiar players out to dry.
 With the release of Season 3 of Dragon Ball FighterZ, there was an extensive update to their tutorial system, in which they added numerous details to how everything worked and what was disclosed to you as a player.
-I was prepared to hate on it some more.
+I was prepared to hate it some more.
 In fact, I did, that is, until I actually started writing this article and collecting screenshots.

 I was legitimately going to publish how the new tutorial doesn’t go into nearly enough detail about some core fundamentals.
 I had written all my criticisms down and just went back to collect screenshots.
-Then I tried out this tournament of power option in the new training area, and after “leveling up” may training level, suddenly, more tutorials were available.
+Then I tried out this tournament of power option in the new training area, and after “leveling up” my training level, suddenly, more tutorials were available.
 All of the new, advanced tutorials were exactly what I was looking for.
 So, that experience rendered my criticism pretty pointless.
 That being said, I still want to publish something and I think I deserve a little egg on my face for my lack of due diligence in the first place.
 Not to mention, I’m a little too lazy to write a whole new article.
 So, here’s the original article I wrote below.
-But read on with the understanding that every thing that I say is missing is actually there once you level up in the training area.
+But read on with the understanding that everything that I say is missing is actually there once you level up in the training area.

 Overall Improvements to the Tutorial